TeyKra/Reinforcement-Learning/README.md

-# TP2 : OpenAI Gym Labs
+# Lab2 : OpenAI Gym Labs

-## Lab 1: MountainCar-v0 with Function Approximation
+## 1: MountainCar-v0 with Function Approximation

 In this lab, the **MountainCar-v0** environment is implemented using:
 - **Function approximation**: To represent the Q-function in continuous state spaces.